Uninett/Argus/README.md

 [setting site-specific settings](docs/site-specific-settings.rst) for details.

 `DJANGO_SETTINGS_MODULE` can be set to "argus.site.settings.dev".

-We recommend having a `localsettings.py` in the same directory as `manage.py` with any overrides.
+If you need more complex settings than environment variables and ``cmd.sh`` can provide, we recommend having a `localsettings.py` in the same directory as `manage.py` with any overrides.

-Refer to the [development notes](doc/development.rst) for further details and useful hints.
+Refer to the [development notes](doc/development.rst) for further details and useful hints on managing Argus in development mode.

 ### Code style